MinaProtocol/mina/docs/daemon.md

 - `propose` bool
 - `txn-capacity` int
 - `rest-port` int
-- `peers` string list. this does not get overridden by `-peer` arguments. instead, `-peer` arguments are added to this list. this is only used for initial connection bootstrap.
+- `peers` string list.
+This does not get overridden by `-peer` arguments.
+  Instead, `-peer` arguments are added to this list.